Nadavo6/BioInformaticsProject/README.md

 - The output files and detailed characterization profiles for the gene clusters are included in the `results` directory.
 - The final report detailing the algorithm, comparative analysis approach, and findings is available in the repository.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 Special thanks to the course instructors and the community for their support and resources.

 ---

-Feel free to modify the content to better suit your needs or to add any additional sections as necessary.